carlosatta/kitchen-recipes/Main course/pasta_e_fagioli.md

 ## Ingredients

-Ingredient for about 4 peoples:
+Ingredients for about 4 peoples:

 - Salt
 - Half onion